-- 2:1 Listen, it doesn’t matter who you are, you don’t have any right to pass judgment on any of these people.
+- 2:1 Listen, it doesn’t matter who you are, you don’t have any right to pass judgment on any of these people I’ve been talking about.
 You’d be condemning yourself, too, because you do the same things they do.

-- 2:2 God knows the truth about us.
+- 2:2 God knows the truth about all of us.
 He’s the one who will pass judgment on everyone who does this kind of stuff.

 - 2:3 Do you really think you can get away with judging these people when you do the same things they do?
 Come on now, do you honestly think God will give you a pass on that?

-- 2:4 Aren’t you taking for granted that God is loaded up with kindness, tolerance, and patience?
-Don’t you have any idea that there’s a reason for his kindness?
-He wants you to reject your sinful way of living.
+- 2:4 Aren’t you taking for granted that God is loaded with kindness, tolerance, and patience?
+Don’t you realize there’s a reason for his kindness?
+He wants you to respond by rejecting your sinful way of living.

 Warning, you need a change of heart

 - 2:5 I’m warning you.
 If you keep stubbornly refusing to have a change of heart, you’re going to keep stockpiling anger for Judgment Day.
 That’s when we’ll know the judgment God makes.
 It’ll be a good judgment, we can count on that.

 - 2:6 God’s going to judge us all for what we’ve done.

 - 2:7 I want to say this to everyone who keeps patiently plugging along doing good, and hoping for the glory and honor of immortality.
 Eternal life is waiting for you.

 - 2:8 I have a different message for the selfish, me-first people who ignore the truth but admire despicable behavior.
 Anger is waiting for you.
 Count on rage.